Uwancha/MP-Blog-Backend/docs/comments.md

     - 200 OK - Successfully updated the comment.
     - 400 Bad Request - Invalid request body.
     - 404 Not Found - Comment not found.
-    - 403 Forbidden - User not authorized to update the comment.
+    - 403 or 401 Forbidden - User not authorized to update the comment.

 ### Delete a Comment